 For purposes of testing goodwill for impairment, each of our individual television stations is considered a separate reporting unit.
 We review each television station for possible goodwill impairment by comparing the estimated fair value of each respective reporting unit to the recorded value of that reporting unit's net assets.
-If the estimated fair value exceeds the net asset value, no goodwill impairment is deemed to exist.
-If the fair value of the reporting unit does not exceed the recorded value of that reporting unit's net assets, we then perform, on a notional basis, a purchase price allocation by allocating the reporting unit's fair value to the fair value of all tangible and identifiable intangible assets with residual fair value representing the implied fair value of goodwill of that reporting unit.
+If the estimated fair value exceeds the net asset value, no goodwill impairment is dense to exceed the reporting unit does not exceed the recorded value of that reporting unit's net assets, we then perform, on a notional basis, a purchase price allocation by allocating the reporting unit's fair value to the fair value of all tangible and identifiable intangible assets with residual fair value representing the implied fair value of goodwill of that reporting unit.
 The recorded value of goodwill for the reporting unit is written down to this implied value.